Back to Index

 2. Energy Payback Time (EPBT):

-For traditional crystalline silicon solar panels, the EPBT ranges from 1 to 4 years, depending on the efficiency of the panel and the conditions of use.
+For traditional crystalline silicon solar panels, the EPBT is generally 4 years, depending on the efficiency of the panel and the conditions of use.
 This means it takes this amount of time for the solar panel to generate the same amount of energy that was used in its manufacturing.

 Source: Nature.com